nikogura/nikogura.com/NikOguraResume.md

 Once upon a time I read and wrote Perl better than I read and wrote English, but those days of narrow focus are long behind me.

-If you want to whiteboard some code, I can prove to you I know how, but it might come out as psudeo-code or *JavaGoPerlThon*.
-It doesn't take long at all for me to get deep again into the language of the day.
+If you want to whiteboard some code, I can prove to you I know how to write it.
+It might come out as psudeo-code or *JavaGoPerlThon*.
+That being said, it doesn't take long at all for me to get deep again into the language of the day.

 ## Networks and Traffic Management